 platform and poster sessions at SETAC annual meetings to proposing and

 supporting focused topic meetings, symposia and workshops.
 They are also instrumental in identifying current topics.
-Following is a list of SETAC Interest Groups:

 Benefits of Interest Groups